PoisotLab/ms_network_prediction/manuscript.md

 which they are assigned based on a $k$-means clustering of the tSNE output.](figures/figure1.png){#fig:example}

-During the training of this neural network, the batches of 16 items used for training were constrained to have at least 10 positive interactions, as
-@timpreprintcite show slightly inflating the dataset with positive interactions enables us to counterbalance sampling biases.

-<--  make the point that this simple neural net is very effective in
+This case study shows that a simple neural network can be very effective in predicting species interactions even without additional data about each species.
-prediction. compare to previous studies using more information [@2014], show ROC/PR validation figures, etc. -->

 Applying this model to the entire dataset (including species pairs never observed cooccuring) identified N new possible interactions -- M of which were in pairs of species never considered prior.

-Now, the question becomes: home do we make our prediction of interaction networks _better_?
+This model reaches similar levels of predictive efficacy as previous studies that use far more species-level data and mechanistic assumptions [@Gravel2013InfFoo], which serves to highlight the potential for including external sources of data  for improving our prediction of interaction networks.

+However, we later found trait data.
+This emphasizes the need for open data to make the prediction of species interaction networks.

 ## Challenges: the many constraints on prediction